pymor/pymor/docs/source/tutorial_optimization.rst

     coercivity_estimator = MinThetaParameterFunctional(fom.operator.coefficients, mu_bar)

-Using MOR for PDE-constrained optimization goes beyond the classical online efficiency of RB methods.
-It is not meaningful to ignore the offline time of the surrogate model since it can happen that FOM optimization methods would already converge before the surrogate model is even ready.
+The online efficiency of MOR methods most likely comes with a rather expensive offline phase.
+For PDE-constrained optimization, however, it is not meaningful to ignore the offline time of the surrogate model since it can happen that FOM optimization methods would already converge before the surrogate model is even ready.
 Thus, RB optimization methods (at least for only one